gorodulin/as_method/README.md

 ## Alternatives

 If you require dependency injection _during object construction_, you might consider using [dry-auto_inject](https://dry-rb.org/gems/dry-auto_inject).

 However, be aware of the following points:

-- Dependencies are implicit and must be managed in a separate 'container'.
+- Dependencies are somewhat implicit as they are defined in a separate file.
 - Object constructors get modified, as explained in detail [here](https://dry-rb.org/gems/dry-auto_inject/0.6/how-does-it-work/)."
+- Resulting methods don't invoke 'call' on objects, they return callables instead.